HwWobbe/WipHww/README.md

 - https://github.com/Jermolene/twillm/
   - modifications:
     - KeepH biDirectional interactions > conform to the emerging storage Architecture.
+      - assume openClaw ( or other agentic participation )
 - confirm the bestWay to move/nest folders
   - avoid concurrent Tabs
     - rely on TbH ...